dsdanielpark/Gemini-API/README.md

 ```

 ### Generate content with image
-*It may not work as it is only available for certain accounts, regions, and other restrictions.*

 As an experimental feature, it is possible to ask questions with an image.
 However, this functionality is only available for accounts with image upload capability in Gemini's web UI.

 ```